When does the program begin? The Master of Science in Athletic Training program begins in July 2020.

 Is an interview required for admission into the UVM MSAT program?
 There is no interview requirement for the application process.

 If I am/was a varsity collegiate student athlete, can I use the experience I gained with my AT to count as “observation hours”?
-This will be reviewed on a case by case basis.
-Please contact email@example.com for more information.
+The observation hours requirement is waived for varsity collegiate athletes.

 How can I find out more about the MSAT?
 Do you hold information sessions?
 The College of Nursing and Health Sciences Office of Student Services is able to guide you during the application process and answer any of your questions.
 You can contact them at firstname.lastname@example.org.
 There are also faculty advisors available if you want to speak to someone about the program.
 The Office of Admissions offers campus tours.
 Information sessions for the MSAT program are held at various times throughout the academic year.
 Please contact the Office of Student Services if you would like to be notified of upcoming information sessions.